 Housing Connect defines a significant amendment or deviation/ modification to the Annual Plan as any change or additional provision adopted by Housing Connect that may impact the final outcome identified in the Annual Plan.

 B.2 New Activities.

-(2) Does the PHA intend to undertake any new activities related to the following in the DH Vs ourrent Eisaal Vear? (a) Does the PHA intend to undertake an new activities related to the following in the PHA A s current riscal year?
+(a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?

 Y N